 Round Island Odyssey – West to East Schedule

-Depart: Saturday full day trip, we will depart from West Loch Tarbert Pier at 9.30am
+Depart: West Loch Tarbert Pier at 9.30am

 Return: East Loch Tarbert Marina, half a mile from the departure point, at approximately 5.30pm